Head of the River Race

 Photo: Matt Byrne

-🧐 Best viewing spots: Mortlake will be buzzing at the start as all the crews gather with Chiswick Bridge providing an ideal place to take in the build-up and start of the race.
+Mortlake will be buzzing at the start as all the crews gather with Chiswick Bridge providing an ideal place to take in the build-up and start of the race.
 En route Barnes Bridge is a favourite spot.
 Here the race is still in its relatively early stages.
-While at Hammersmith Bridge the strain will be telling on the crews well into the second half of the course.
+At Hammersmith Bridge the strain will be telling on the crews well into the second half of the course.
 The banks of the River Thames at Putney (a couple of hundred metres before the bridge) is the place to be to see the crews over the finishing line.
 Many rowing clubs and pubs will be serving refreshments.

 THE BOAT RACE

-🚣♀️🚣♂️ Last but not least … 2024 Boat Race alert!!
-The stage is set for Saturday 30 March, and 78th Women’s Boat Race and 169th Men’s Boat Race between Oxford and Cambridge.
+🚣♀️🚣♂️ Last but not least … 2026 Boat Race alert!!
+The stage is set for Saturday 4 April and the 80th Women’s Boat Race and 171st Men’s Boat Race between Oxford and Cambridge.
 It takes place on the Championship Course from Putney to Chiswick.
 Join some 250,000 spectators who will line the banks of the river!

 👀 LOVE LIVE SPORT?
 Visit our ‘What’s On’ page here for the No. 1 guide to spectator experiences coming up in LONDON.
 And to ensure you don’t miss a moment of the action subscribe here to our free newsletter!